Homeowner Guide

 The City of Boulder regulates short-term rentals closely.
 If you want to rent your home for money, even for a single weekend, you need a license.
 Operating without one puts you at risk of fines and can jeopardize future eligibility.

-Boulder currently offers two relevant license types for homeowners interested in renting during the Sundance Film Festival: the Festival Lodging Rental License, which was created specifically for event-driven rentals like the Sundance Film Festival, and the Short-Term Rental License, which covers year-round hosting for owner-occupied properties.
+Boulder currently offers two relevant license types for those interested in renting during the Sundance Film Festival: the Festival Lodging Rental License, which was created specifically for event-driven rentals like the Sundance Film Festival, and the Short-Term Rental License, which covers year-round hosting for owner-occupied properties.

 License Type 1